SourabhMaheshP/Tourists-Lens-Android/README.md

-# Tourist's Lens Android application
+# Tourist's Lens | Machine Learning based Android application

 You can watch the working of this application by running the above video file "Tourist Lens App Working.mp4"